Mike Mora: Kelis's Husband's Fight with Stage 4 Stomach Cancer at Age 37

 As the disease progresses slowly (for years even), these symptoms prolong or even worsen; and very often are accompanied by new symptoms like severe pain and unintended weight loss.

 How cancer develops has always been a complex question.
-Scientists have found multiple risk factors for gastric cancer.
+Scientists have found multiple risk factors for stomach cancer.
 Some of these can be managed, others cannot.
 These factors can be categorized into environmental, infectious, immunologic and genetic factors.

 - Gender